DiamondCoder02/nsfw-game-manager/readme.md

 - [ ] Optimizations
 - [ ] Text size small on large display
 - [ ] dlsite.com support
+- [ ] Steam support
 - [ ] Auto updater
+- [ ] Discord is buggy, when you turn it on, it get's stuck and you have to restart the program